Aj-Jones/Aj-Jones.github.io/gamejam.markdown

 ---
 # Game Jam Submissions

+## Feed Hole, Ludum Dare 46
+<iframe src="https://itch.io/embed/620607" width="552" height="167" frameborder="0"><a href="https://overtechstudios.itch.io/feed-hole">Feed Hole (LD46) by Overtech Studios</a></iframe>

+**Feed Hole** was my most recent submission to Ludum Dare, and was a fantastic chance to work with some friends.
+The theme was "Keep it alive" and we decided the best way to do that, was feeding power cores to a sentient AI.
+This project offered so many different things to work on and learn from.
+We created our own base class, and defined specific update loops for different types of entities.
+This allowed us to manage the lifecylce of objects much more specifically, and was a great lesson in game state and overall structure.
+Additionally, I got to experiment with some procedural animation, and work with our sound guy to implement FMOD into the project.
+Lastly, getting it compressed and working decently on WebGL (within the jam window) was an awesome challenge at the finish line.

 ## Celia's Lightmare, Ludum Dare 45
 <iframe src="https://itch.io/embed/497921" width="552" height="167" frameborder="0"><a href="https://overtechstudios.itch.io/celias-lightmare">Celia's Lightmare by Overtech Studios</a></iframe>

-**Celia's Lightmare** was my most recent submission to Ludum Dare, placing 164th overall, based on the theme "Start With Nothing".
+**Celia's Lightmare** was a super enjoyable LD submission, placing 164th overall, based on the theme "Start With Nothing".
 Our goal was a atmospheric shooter that had a fun gameplay loop.
 Each time you collect enough power from the enemies, you can respawn with a multiplier, but lose everything else "Starting with Nothing".
 Each time you respawn the enemies get tougher.
 This entry was a great exercise in project management, event driven UI programming, and creating a gamestate that could be easily manipulated.

 ## ImminENT Danger, Ludum Dare 43
 <iframe src="https://itch.io/embed/339222" width="552" height="167" frameborder="0"><a href="https://overtechstudios.itch.io/imminent-danger">ImminENT Danger (Ludum Dare 43  Entry) by Overtech Studios</a></iframe>